Skip to main content

 set {

-name = "settings.aws.clusterEndpoint"
+name = "settings.AWS.clusterEndpoint"

 value = module.eks.cluster_endpoint